giovanniligato/E91-Protocol/Notes.md

-# Just some Notes on the Project
+# Notes on the Project

 Requirements and suggestions from the Professor:
 - Notebook code should be well commented